butaixianran/Blender-Auto-Dance-Camera/README.md

 [中文](README.cn.md)

 # Blender addon: Auto Dance Camera
-A dance animation normally comes with 5000-7000 frames.
+A dance animation often comes with 5000-7000 frames.
 Creating its camera motion is painful.

-**This blender addon can create camera motion for your dance animation automatically, with professional composition and combine with 4x3x3x3x5=540 total different shots.**
+**This Blender addon can create whole camera motion for dance animation with one click, with professional composition and combine with 4x3x3x3x5=540 total different shots.**

-**So, you don't need do that manually anymore.**

 ![addon](img/addon_en.jpg)